Green Background

 Each venue has a foyer area for guest entrance / potential interval space.
 Make sure to notify the Performance Manager if you require this additional space.

-Sourcing availability and the booking of any College venue must be organised through the Performance Manager.
-All bookings are subject to change and are communicated via the Performance Manager.
+Sourcing availability and the booking of any College venue must be organised through the Music Performance Office.
+All bookings are subject to change and are communicated via the Music Performance Office.
 Please note that venues are/can be booked by any College department, therefore availability is limited.

 Logistics and added extras